-This article presents two streams, such as generic concerns and specific concerns, which are suggested by Allenby for environmental aspects of design.
-It discusses the generic concerns and presents guidelines that provide the structure in which specific techniques can be developed and used.
-The article provides information on specific methods environmentally responsible for design and specific information that engineers can use.
-The methods include life cycle assessment, environmental impact assessment, quality function deployment, design for “X”, failure modes and effects analysis, and design for disassembly.
+This article discusses Allenby's two streams for environmental aspects of design: generic and specific concerns.
+Generic concerns include guidelines that provide the structure in which specific techniques can be developed and used.
+Specific methods are environmentally responsible for design and specific information that engineers can use.
+These methods include life cycle assessment, environmental impact assessment, quality function deployment, design for “X”, failure modes and effects analysis, and design for disassembly.

 Shirley T. Fleischmann, Environmental Aspects of Design, Materials Selection and Design, Vol 20, ASM Handbook, Edited By George E. Dieter, ASM International, 1997, p 131–138, https://doi.org/10.31399/asm.hb.v20.a0002438